cargilgar/Smart-Alarm-using-tinyML/README.md

 A major challenge is to reduce the size of a trained ML model (to less than 1 MB of size) that still makes predictions with high accuracy, low latency and low power consumption.

-Another challenge is to train a decent ML model with limited data, since the current data available do not come
+Another challenge is to train a decent ML model with limited data, since the current data available do not come.

 ## Expected due date